Traveling Southern New Mexico – Rocket Ships, Caverns, and White Sands

 Traveling Southern New Mexico

 As we made our way rather quickly from San Antonio, Texas to Tucson, Arizona.
-We decided to check out a few landmarks on our way.
+We decided to check out a few landmarks while traveling New Mexico.
 If you are planning on doing the same trek on 1-10 West through southern New Mexico, we strongly recommend stopping at Carlsbad Caverns and the White Sands of New Mexico which are both National Treasures.

 Campground(s) we stayed

 There are tons of places to boondock or dry camp in southern New Mexico.
 If you have time research some BLM lands that allow dry camping.
 Since we had to work during the week we ended up making a quick stop at Carlsbad Caverns on a Saturday.
 Carlsbad Caverns allows day RV parking while you explore the Caverns.
 We then continued our drive to White Sands, NM were we stayed at Edington RV Park.
 We stayed here for a week while we worked and visited White Sands National Monument.